ArmoryBlender/Armory3d-First-Person-Controller/README.md

 ![Che](https://user-images.githubusercontent.com/48133099/108368022-49de4c00-71fa-11eb-959d-ad2d44679fd7.png)

 If it "isRunning" == true then we subtract 0.3 or 0.4 from our stamina points while we running.
 If "isRunning" == false then we want to gain stamina because we are no longer running.
 The player can rest now!

+We the sequence node we can do another task.
+We additionaly check down there if we are out of stamina, if so then set the normal speed.

+This is basically it....I think.
+I really hope you get a picture with my documentation.
+I hope explained it right for the ones that understand this topic better!

+Greetings
+Armoryblender